BECOMING A MEMBER

 + Responding to God’s activity and love in the world through service to others,

-+ Living responsibly in the personal, family, vocational, political, cultural, and social relationships of life,
++ Living responsibly in one's personal, family, vocational, political, cultural, and social relationships,

 + Participating in the governing responsibilities of the church,